Gravity Research Foundation: History

 A pamphlet issued by the foundation, date uncertain.

 Babson established the foundation in several scattered buildings in the small town of New Boston, New Hampshire.
 Babson said he chose that location because he thought it was far enough from big cities to survive a nuclear war.
 Babson wanted to put up a sign declaring New Boston to be the safest place in North America if World War III came, but town fathers toned it down to say merely that New Boston was a safe place.

 In an essay titled Gravity – Our Enemy Number One, Babson indicated that his wish to overcome gravity dated from the childhood drowning of his sister.
 "She was unable to fight gravity, which came up and seized her like a dragon and brought her to the bottom", he wrote.

 The foundation held occasional conferences that drew such people as Clarence Birdseye of frozen-food fame and Igor Sikorsky, inventor of the helicopter.
 Sometimes, attendees sat in chairs with their feet higher than their heads, to counterbalance gravity.
 Most of the foundation's work, however, involved sponsoring essays by researchers on gravity-related topics.
 It had only a couple of employees in New Boston.

 The physical Gravity Research Foundation disappeared some time after Babson's death in 1967.
 Its only remnant in New Boston is a granite slab in a traffic island that celebrates the foundation's "active research for antigravity and a partial gravity insulator".
 The building that held the foundation's meetings has long held a restaurant, and for a time had a bar called Gravity Tavern, since renamed.

 The essay award lives on, offering prizes of up to $4,000.
-As of 2020, it is still administered out of Wellesley, Massachusetts, by George Rideout, Jr., son of the foundation's original director.
+As of 2025, it is still administered out of Wellesley, Massachusetts, by George Rideout, Jr., son of the foundation's original director.

 Over time, the foundation shed its crankish air, turning its attention from trying to block gravity to trying to understand it.
-The annual essay prize has drawn respected researchers, including physicist Stephen Hawking, who won in 1971, mathematician/author Roger Penrose (Nobel Prize in Physics, 2020), who won in 1975, and astrophysicist and Nobel laureate George Smoot, who won in 1993.
+The annual essay prize has drawn respected researchers, including physicist Stephen Hawking, who won in 1971, mathematician/author Roger Penrose (Nobel Prize in Physics, 2020), who won in 1975, physicist Abhay Ashtekar, who won in 1977, and astrophysicist and Nobel laureate George Smoot, who won in 1993.
 Other notable award winners include Jacob Bekenstein, Sidney Coleman, Bryce DeWitt, Julian Schwinger (Nobel Prize in Physics, 1965), Martin Perl (Nobel Prize in Physics, 1995), Demetrios Christodoulou, Dennis Sciama, Gerard 't Hooft (Nobel Prize in Physics, 1999), Arthur E. Fischer, Jerrold E. Marsden, Ilya Prigogine (Nobel Prize in Chemistry, 1977), Robert Wald, John Archibald Wheeler, Maurice Allais (Nobel Prize in Economics, 1988), and Frank Wilczek (Nobel Prize in Physics, 2004).